Vyral/base-template/_posts/2019-02-15-smalls-steps-that-equal-big-savings-on-your-mortgage.md

 Some people set up these payments on a biweekly basis, and others make a lump-sum payment with their annual bonuses.

-Many think that in order to save on your mortgage this way, your contributions have to be huge, but if you just intentionally make little steps along the way from the beginning of the loan, you’ll cut that interest rate almost in half.
+Many think that in order to save on your mortgage this way, your contributions have to be huge.
+However, if you just intentionally make little steps along the way from the beginning of the loan, you’ll cut that interest rate almost in half.

 If you have any questions or if you’d like for us to help you figure out how you can save on your mortgage, feel free to reach out to us.
 We’d be glad to help.